 The Children Attend a Brick-and-Mortar School

 Unlike some other programs that are purely online, EF has been teaching students English at brick-and-mortar schools in China for decades.
-The children you will be teaching already have had lessons, almost always the same day, with instructors at the brick-and-mortar school.
-You can feel assured that, at the very least, that student that you’ll teach privately has already seen the lessons and knows and understands English to some extent.
-So far, the students I’ve experienced (as young as six years old) know English extremely well and understand virtually everything that I say.
+The children you will be teaching already have had lessons on the subjects you will be reviewing with them, almost always the same day, with instructors at the brick-and-mortar school.
+You can feel assured that, at the very least, the student that you’ll teach privately online has already seen related lessons, and knows and understands English to some extent.
+So far, the students I’ve experienced (as young as six years old and as old as 12 years old) know English very well and understand virtually everything that I say.
 You will not be teaching them English completely from scratch.

 Having the Right Stuff to Teach English as a Foreign Language for EF Kids

 While this career could be a great one for a lot of people, not everyone is going to be right for the job.
-While most of the following are preferences and not requirements, here are some of the things EF looks for when deciding who to hire:
+Simply knowing English is not enough.
+Here are some of the things EF looks for when deciding who to hire:

 Prior Teaching Experience — Particularly Online

 In my case, I had prior teaching experience via an online coaching academy.
 I taught adults how to become coaches and how to do group coaching.
-Any teaching experience, be it online or in person, will help your cause.
+However, any teaching experience, be it online or in person, will help your cause.

 It’s good to have some sort of education certification.
-I coached, and to do so, I received many certifications in coaching.
-I sent EF Kids my certification as a Master Coach, which also was my certification that allowed me to teach coaching to others.
+In my case, I coach, and to do so, I pursued and received many certifications in coaching.
+I sent EF Kids my certification as a Master Coach, which also was the certification that allowed me to teach coaching to others.

 A Good Command of the English language

 Of course, you need to know and speak English fluently.
-The best-case scenario is that you are a native speaker (that is, English is not your second language).
-My B.A. degree in Communications with a concentration in Journalism and the fact that I’m a professional writer and editor in the English language both definitely helped in me being seriously considered for the position.
+The best-case scenario is that you are a native speaker (that is, English is your first language).
+My B.A. degree in Communications with a concentration in Journalism along with the fact that I’m a professional writer and editor in the English language definitely helped me be seriously considered for the position.
 It doesn’t matter if you speak British English or American English, so you don’t have to worry about your dialect or your accent.
+(At times, with my students who have many British-born teachers at their brick-and-mortar schools, I humorously have to remember that the words “tomato,” “mango,” and “schedule” aren’t always pronounced the way I say it — and not correct my students when they correctly pronounce them otherwise.)

 ONE MUST: You need to have a TEFL — or you’re at least willing to get one